- Mar 27

-Drugs and music events have a long and interrelated history.
+Substance use and music events have a long and interrelated history.
 Music festivals are often outdoor events where participants are free from the responsibilities of everyday life.
-In such situations, drug use can be a temptation and drugs are often sold.
+In such situations, substances can be a temptation.
 In fact, since festivals such as Woodstock in the 1960s, drugs have been openly used at many events.
+In this post, we share popular festival drugs, reasons for using substances at festivals, and why you should attend concerts without taking part in music festival substance abuse culture.

 Popular Substances Used at Festivals

-In addition to these, other drugs used at festivals include:
+In addition to these, other substances used at festivals include:

-Reasons for Using Alcohol or Drugs at Festivals
+Reasons for Using Alcohol or Substances at Festivals

-There are many reasons festivalgoers may choose to use drugs at these events:
+There are many reasons festivalgoers may choose to use substances at these events:

 - Drugs are widely available, with sellers targeting these venues